 August 17, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
 While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.

 Wagons come in all shapes and sizes, and while we tend to associate the most desirable models with those made by the likes of Mercedes-Benz and Volvo, many of the Japanese makes pioneered wagon building in the econobox class.
-This listing for a pair of Honda Civics featuring a 1981 sedan and a 1982 wagon published here on Craigslist in Roanoke, Virginia with the seller offering both cars as a package deal for $9,000.
+This listing for a pair of Honda Civics featuring a 1981 sedan and a 1982 wagon was published originally in July 2021 on Craigslist in Roanoke, Virginia with the seller offering both cars as a package deal for $9,000.
 Comparing this price against the NADA Price Guide confirms this private seller may be slightly ahead of the market, with a “High” retail price of $3,375.
-If you are serious about buying this Civic wagon, you can start the conversation by emailing the seller here.
-When you do, please remember to mention you saw his Civic wagon featured here on GuysWithRides.com.

 Here’s the seller’s description:

 “1982 Honda Civic wagon in very good condition.
 New front tires, new rotors and front brake pads.
 Very little rust, car was Ziebart treated when it was new.
 Has about 179,300 miles on the odometer, runs and drives great.

 1981 Honda Civic sedan.
 Very good cosmetic condition.
 Car starts, runs, and lot drives, but I believe the head gasket is blown.
 Originally I purchased this as a parts car, but it seems too nice to part out.
 Has rust at battery tray in the engine bay, seems pretty clean otherwise.
 Odometer shows 49,162 but only has 5 digits, so true mileage is unknown.